 Forests make significant, positive contributions to the quality of life for Mississippians.
 By providing almost 70,000 jobs, a wealth of forest products, improved water quality, green spaces, wildlife habitat, recreational experiences, and economic benefits, forests are vital to the health of our state.
-The forestry and forest products industry has a \$12.79 billion economic impact every year.
+In addition, the forestry and forest products industry has a \$12.79 billion annual economic impact.

-The Mississippi Forestry Commission (MFC) protects Mississippi's forestland from wildfire, sustainably manages approximately 485,000 acres of forested non-federal public land and delivers quality forest management services and assistance to both rural and urban private landowners.
+The Mississippi Forestry Commission (MFC) protects Mississippi's forestland from wildfire, sustainably manages approximately 485,000 acres of forested non-federal public land, and delivers quality forest management services and assistance to rural and urban private landowners.